Atlantic City Municipal Utilities Authority

 New Jersey Statewide Drought Warning

 On November 13th, Governor Phil Murphy and Department of Environmental Protection Commissioner Shawn LaTourette declared New Jersey under a statewide drought warning.
+With below average precipitation conditions remaining the dominant weather pattern statewide, New Jersey remains in a drought warning.
 Under this warning, the public is urged to take water conservation measures to lessen the impact of the unprecedented low rainfall.
 Your cooperation is essential to addressing the ongoing statewide drought conditions.
 For more information and water conservation tips please check the linked infographic

 Although there are no customer water restrictions being made at this time by the state, municipalities and/or water systems may impose stricter restrictions based on local conditions.
 To stay up to date, and for any frequently asked questions refer to njdrought.org.
 The ACMUA will continue to remain informed and communicate any important updates as we receive them.
 Thank you for your commitment to this important cause!